flaming-codes/svelte-screen-wake-lock/README.md

 ### Un-/Mount effects

-You can disble both the automatic request on mount as well as release of the lock on unmount.
+You can disable both the automatic request on mount as well as release of the lock on unmount.

 ```svelte
 <script lang="ts">